Arithmetic bigness and a uniform Bogomolov-type result: Introduction

 The morphism $X^m_{/S} \to J^m_{/S}$ also satisfies similar properties for $m\geq \dim S$.
 Moreover, by a similar method, we deduce that if $k$ is a field, and $\pi:X\to S$ has maximal variation, then the Faltings--Zhang morphism

 is non-degenerate for all $m\geq \dim S+1$.
 These non-degeneracy results generalize \cite[Thm.
-1.2(i), Thm 1.2']{Gao1} to base fields $k$ of all characteristics.
+1.2(i), Thm 1.2']{Gao2} to base fields $k$ of all characteristics.
 We refer to \S\ref{sec non-degeneracy} for more details.

-The proof of the non-degeneracy in \cite{Gao1} is based on the o-minimality theory and works only in characteristic 0, while our result is valid for families of curves in all characteristics.
-The proof of the new gap principle in \cite{DGH1,Kuh} depends crucially on the non-degeneracy of the Faltings--Zhang map proved in \cite{Gao1}, while our proof of Theorem \ref{small points22} does not need the non-degeneracy, but deduces the non-degeneracy as a consequence of the potential bigness.
+The proof of the non-degeneracy by \cite{Gao2} is based on the mixed Ax--Schanuel theorem for the universal family of abelian varieties by \cite{Gao1}, and the proof of the latter uses the o-minimality theory.
+Recently, Bl\'azquez-Sanz--Casale--Freitag--Nagloo \cite{BCFN} announced a different approach of the mixed Ax--Schanuel theorem without using the o-minimality theory.
+Both approaches work only in characteristic 0, while our result is valid for families of curves in all characteristics.
+The proof of the new gap principle in \cite{DGH1,Kuh} depends crucially on the non-degeneracy of the Faltings--Zhang map proved in \cite{Gao2}, while our proof of Theorem \ref{small points22} does not need the non-degeneracy, but deduces the non-degeneracy as a consequence of the potential bigness.

 Another crucial tool of the proof of \cite{Kuh} is an equidistribution theorem, while our crucial tool is the arithmetic bigness.
-For a more precise comparison, recall that the original Bogomolov conjecture was proved by Ullmo \cite{Ull} in terms of the equidistribution theorem of \cite{SUZ}, and a second proof in terms of bounding the self-intersection number of the admissible canonical bundle was obtained along the line of Zhang \cite{Zha1,Zha3}, Cinkir \cite{Cin1} and de Jong \cite{dJo2}.
-Then the treatment of \cite{Kuh} is a family version of that of \cite{SUZ,Ull}, and our treatment is a family version of that of \cite{Zha1, Zha3, Cin1, dJo2}.
+For a more precise comparison, recall that the original Bogomolov conjecture was proved by Ullmo \cite{Ull} in terms of the equidistribution theorem of \cite{SUZ}, and a second proof in terms of bounding the self-intersection number of the admissible canonical bundle was obtained along the line of Zhang \cite{Zha1,Zha3}, Cinkir \cite{Cin1} and de Jong \cite{dJo3}.
+Then the treatment of \cite{Kuh} is a family version of that of \cite{SUZ,Ull}, and our treatment is a family version of that of \cite{Zha1, Zha3, Cin1, dJo3}.